tokich6/vacation_app/README.md

 Web-based hotel app - using Python, Javascript and SQL

-Using https://rapidapi.com/apidojo/api/hotels4 for hotel data (based on hotels.com API).
+Using [rapidapi](https://rapidapi.com/apidojo/api/hotels4)for hotel data (based on hotels.com API).
 Register for free and create get your API key if planning on running this project locally.

 ## Motivation for this project